 The breeding value estimation for sires is subjected to rules of the authorities.
-The Cooperation CRV is the organization, which is responsible for the publication of breeding values for sires.
-Breeding values of sires are estimated based on their parents information, observations on the animal itself and their offspring.
-Breeding values can also be converted from international figures.
-Interbull carries out this conversion.
+The Cooperation CRV is responsible for the publication of breeding values for sires.

+Breeding values of sires are estimated based on information of their parents, observations on the animal itself and on their offspring.
+Some traits, such as milk production, cannot be measured in bulls.
+Then, only information of parents and offspring is used Breeding values based on pedigree, performance and offspring are referred to as conventional breeding values.
+Breeding values can also be converted from international figures: Interbull carries out this conversion.

-The introduction of genomics makes it possible to predict the genetic value of an individual animal based on DNA tests.
+The introduction of genomics makes it possible to predict the genetic value of an individual animal based on DNA information.
 Breeding values based on genomic information are called genomic breeding values, and are based on ancestor information and DNA information.
-Breeding values based on the usual information sources (pedigree, performance and offspring) will be referred to as conventional breeding values.

 Genomic breeding values and conventional breeding values are estimated in two separate genetic evaluation systems.
 Breeding values from both systems are combined in a post-processing step after these two genetic evaluations, generating a combined breeding value.
-Starting December 2014, genomic information will be added to the breeding value estimation directly.
+Starting December 2014, genomic information will be added to the breeding value estimation to obtain combined breeding values directly.
 The genomic information (DGV: Direct Genomic Value) will be treated as a pseudorecord/observation in the breeding value estimation.
-The new breeding value estimation provides a direct breeding value for bulls who have been genotyped or whose offspring have been genotyped.
-For bulls who have no offspring with a performance, the genomic breeding value is based on ancestry, using only male ancestors and genomic information.
+The new combined breeding value estimation provides a direct breeding value for bulls who have been genotyped or whose offspring have been genotyped.
+For bulls who have no offspring with performance, the genomic breeding value is based on ancestry, using only male ancestors and genomic information.